THE CASH RAILWAY WEBSITE

 SWADLINCOTE.
 Salt's.
 Founded 1895.
 Cash ball system - see Reminiscences.
 Replaced by pneumatic tube system.

 CRICH.
 Tramway Museum.
 From Hindleys, ATHERTON.
 Two propulsions and right-angle bend.
-Includes a "curve car" - a carriage with a gap on one side for negotiating curves.
+Includes a "curve car" - a carriage with a short wheelbase and gap on one side for negotiating curves.
 "Too short to work properly.
 David Holt

 indicates systems which are still there (as far as I know) though they may not be working.